gilienv/R4R/Documents/Day02_Dates.md

 * What happens to the dates if we then open the <code class="highlighter-rouge">csv</code> file in Excel?

 ---

-### Solution
-- Click to the “dates” tab of the workbook and double-click on any of the values in the <code class="highlighter-rouge">Date collected</code> column.
-Notice that the dates display with the year 2015.
-- Select <code class="highlighter-rouge">File -&gt; Save As</code> in Excel and in the drop down menu for file format select <code class="highlighter-rouge">CSV UTF-8 (Comma delimited) (.csv)</code>.
-Click <code class="highlighter-rouge">Save</code>
-- You will see a pop-up that says “This workbook cannot be saved in the selected file format because it contains multiple sheets.”
-Choose <code class="highlighter-rouge">Save Active Sheet</code>.
-- Navigate to the file in your finder application.
-Right click and select <code class="highlighter-rouge">Open With</code>.
-Choose a plain text editor application and view the file.
-Notice that the dates display as month/day without any year information.
-- Now right click on the file again and open with Excel.
-Notice that the dates display with the current year, not 2015. <br />
-- As you can see, exporting data from Excel and then importing it back into Excel fundamentally changed the data!

 <p><strong>Note</strong><br />
 You will notice that when exporting into a text-based format (such as CSV), Excel will export its internal date integer instead of a useful value (that is, the dates will be represented as integer numbers).
 This can potentially lead to problems if you use other software to manipulate the file.</p>